Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 ## Introduction

 The objective of this Guide is to demonstrate predictive data pipelines for retailers to predict customer churn.
-Retailers can use these predictions to prevent customer churn by using their domain knowledge and proper marketing strategies to address at-risk customers.
+Retailers can use these predictions to prevent customer churn by applying their use-case knowhow and proper marketing strategies to address at-risk customers.
 This tutorial also shows how customer churn models can be retrained to leverage additional data as it becomes available.

 The end-to-end solution is implemented in the cloud, using Microsoft Azure.
 The solution is composed of several Azure components, including data ingest, data storage, data movement, advanced analytics and visualization.
 The advanced analytics are implemented in Azure Machine Learning Studio, where one can use Python or R language to build data science models (or reuse existing in-house or third-party libraries).
-With data ingest, the solution can make predictions based on data that being transferred to Azure from an on-premises environment.
+With data ingest, the solution can make predictions based on data that is being transferred to Azure from an on-premises environment.

 This deployment guide will walk you through the steps of creating a customer churn prediction solution, including: